dhaspden/transmog/README.md

 This key mapping says that the `account` key in a map or list of maps will be converted to `:user`, `identity` to `:details`, and `first_name` to `:first_name`.
 The entire chain does not have to be present if you only want to update the lowest level.

-Once you have a key mapping defined you can then perform the mapping using `Transmog.format/2`
+Once you have a key mapping defined you can then perform the translation using `Transmog.format/2`.

 ```elixir
 iex> fields = %{"account" => %{"identity" => %{"first_name" => "Billy"}}}